johnmcdonnell/PyPsyExp/doc/source/index.rst

 the ``Experiment`` class defined in the ``pypsyexp`` library.
 To build your own experiment, you can simply alter this file to suit your needs.

+For more information, check out our tutorial on the Stroop experiment `here <http://smash.psych.nyu.edu/pypsyexp/stroop1.php>`_.

 Documentation:
 =============